Zaid-Ajaj/the-elmish-book/chapters/fable/development-mode.md

 > Learn how `npm start` relates to webpack development server in the paragraph [Npm Scripts](node-packages#npm-scripts) of section [Node.js Packages](node-packages)

-Once you start modifying your F# source code, only a subset of the project will be recompiled: the code you changed and other pieces and other pieces that depend on the code you changed.
+Once you start modifying your F# source code, only a subset of the project will be recompiled: the code you changed and other pieces that depend on the code you changed.
 After a successful recompilation cycle, webpack will refresh the browser for you to see the changes you made.

 These recompilation cycles are very fast, a lot faster than a full build and make for a pleasant development workflow.
 From now on, I will assume that we will be working in development mode.